 The OPC has the duty to be the secretary of the Committee and handle the Committee's administrative affairs.
-These OPC duties include the scheduling of the hearings of the Committee and sending notices to the participants of these hearings.
+These OPC duties include scheduling the hearings of the Committee and sending notices to the participants of these hearings.

 C) How the OPC Addresses Information That Comes to Its Attention